Jacoby6000/doomer/README.md

 >auto_reply_rate_in $channel_partial_name 80
 ```
 That would set Doomer's auto-reply rate in the given channel to 80%.
-Doomer will also always reply if you mention his name, or `@` them.
+Doomer will also always reply if you mention their name, or `@` them.

 Sometimes the conversation devolves to nonsense, somtimes it makes sense.
 You can tune the [settings][#settings]
 to "improve" Doomer's responses